-Search in audio metadata, audio and file properties
+Search in audio metadata, audio, and file properties

 Read More: how to select required cells with keyboard shortcuts >>